mrowrpurr/n8n-nodes-global-variable/README.md

 ## Does not overwrite existing variables

-If you have existing variables in your workflow, the `Global Variables` node will not overwrite them.
+If you have existing variables in your workflow, the `Global Variable` node will not overwrite them.

 It will only add the variables that are defined in the credential.